How to Map Unmarked Graves in Cemeteries

 Have the Graves in Your Cemetery Located by a Nationally Recognized Expert

 GeoModel, Inc. can locate known and unmarked graves in cemeteries using Ground Penetrating Radar (GPR).
-During the cemetery mapping survey, the located graves are marked on the ground with paint that can be subsequently plotted on a map of the cemetery (called grave or cemetery mapping).
+During the cemetery mapping survey, the located graves are marked on the ground with paint, and can be subsequently plotted on a map of the cemetery (called grave mapping or cemetery mapping).
 A GeoModel, Inc. cemetery survey or grave location survey is conducted by an experienced Licensed Professional with over 20 years of grave mapping experience.
 This professional is nationally recognized and has been in many newspapers nationwide (See articles below).

 Some cemeteries are hundreds of years old and unmarked graves can be common.
 Misplaced or poorly positioned headstones or markers can further complicate matters.
 Records are often vague, lost, or incomplete and there may be questions about the precise extent of a cemetery.
 There is often no surface expression of the burial location.
-Due to the sensitivity of these sites, the challenge is to explore the subsurface without disturbing the soil.
+Due to the sensitivity of these sites, the challenge is to explore the subsurface without disturbing the soil and burials.

 Many cemeteries have unmarked gravesites, old burials, and more recent burials, as shown in the ground penetrating radar image above from the historic Arlington Cemetery.